ROMANO SINTI UNITED COMMUNITY ASSOCIATION

 Besides her books, Yvonne has also talked about her Romani culture on many radio stations and written numerous articles for newspapers.

-Eve received the highest mark (29 out of 30) for this Unplugged excercise and is using it to educate about our culture as well, as she is also proud of it.
+Eve received the highest mark (29 out of 30) in her class for this Unplugged excercise and is using it to educate about our culture as well, as she is also proud of it.

 Furthering the commitment to developing an awareness of an issue within the classroom, is challenging some of the deep seated ideologies held by both the community and curriculum development writers in Australia.
 From a global Human Rights perspective, attention is usually drawn to human rights abuses that occur in developing countries, or indeed any nation outside of the West.
 Human rights abuses within both Eastern and Western Europe are largely ignored.
 Specifically referring to the situation faced by the Roma diaspora in Europe, there is an obligation to include Romani perspectives in history.
 Currently, the curriculum content in Australia does not specifically address the non-Jewish victims of the Holocaust.
 Whilst homosexuals and those with disabilities were also experimented on and murdered in the death camps, the Porajmos, or Roma Holocaust has been largely ignored by both historians and the international community.